MarkBaz/AdvancedTextToSpeechApp/README.md

-#TextToSpeechApplication-Java
+# TextToSpeechApplication-Java

-A program which :
+A program which:

   -Transforms your excel or your word file to speech.

   -Tupports encoding and decoding of ROT13 and ATBASH.

   -Makes you able to modify volume, pitch and rate of the robots voice.

   -Can work as a excel to word app, or the opposite.